William Hagarty O'Leary

-William Hagarty O'Leary (1836 - 15 February 1880) was an Irish doctor and politician.
+William Hagarty O'Leary (1836 – 15 February 1880) was an Irish medical doctor and politician.

+Biography

 O'Leary was born in Dublin as William Hagarty Leary; he later adopted the O'Leary form of the name.
 He and his wife had nine children.
 He became a fellow of the Royal College of Surgeons in 1871.
 He was elected Member of Parliament for Drogheda in 1874 and sat for the seat as a Home Ruler until his death in 1880.
 A contemporary remarked of him that "Mr. O'Leary spoke very eloquently, though somewhat floridly.
 In stature he was very short."
 He was buried in Glasnevin Cemetery.